marsh-circle/civicrm-training-guide/docs/sessions/case-management.md

 * Understand the principles behind CiviCase and under what circumstances it can be used
 * Understand how to configure the CiviCase settings
-* Understand the CiviCase interface
+* Understand the CiviCase interface.

 ---
 ##Learning points